How to Obtain and Use Refresh Tokens

 access_token | OAuth access token |

-refresh_token | OAuth Refresh token |
+refresh_token | OAuth refresh token (Only present when replacing previous refresh token) |

 principal | Who the token represents |